First questions first: Is Tamara Yoga Teacher Training the path for you?

 Which teacher training path is right for you?

-The Tamara Yoga Teacher Training Level 1 programme is offered in three forms so you can choose the timing that works best for you.
+The Tamara Yoga Teacher Training Level 1 programme is offered in two forms so you can choose the timing that works best for you.
 Choose between:

 These programmes are equivalent to each other